Small 6 Inch Funfetti Cake

 I highly recommend using a cake container because it won’t actually touch your cake and you can store other items on top in the fridge.

-However, if you slice the cake small enough, you can push for 8 slices, equaling 8 servings.
+6 inch cakes can be sliced into 4-6 slices, making it about 4-6 servings per 6 inch cake.
+However, if you slice your cake small enough, you can push for 8 slices, equaling 8 servings.

 More Small Cake Recipes

-Funfetti not your thing?
-Here are some more small cake recipes you can make:
+Loved this funfetti cake recipe?
+Here are more small cake recipes you can make:

 Ingredients